We need Jesus to help us stand up for what's right.

 a huge gold statue.
 The goldsmiths worked for weeks pouring molten

 gold into moulds and hammering the statue into shape.
 At last it was

-sure that everybody would see it from far away.
-King Nebuchadnezzar
+king had made sure that everybody would see it from far away.
+King

-was very proud of his statue and told all the people that it was their idol
+Nebuchadnezzar was very proud of his statue and told all the people that it

-god.
-They were to bow down and worship the statue whenever the horns,
+They were to bow down and worship the statue whenever the horns, pipes,

-pipes, flutes, and other musical instruments played.
-Anyone who did
+flutes, and other musical instruments played.
+Anyone who did not bow

-We do not worship statues and false gods do we?
+We don't worship statues and false gods do we?
 (Let the children

 respond).
 No!
 We must only worship our Living God!